 What is Airship Daedalus?

 A better question might be to ask what it isn’t.
-So far, it’s a retro comic on the web and in print, an adventure roleplaying game, and two radio adventure series.
-There are more radio episodes in the works, as well as more comics and products in the game line, and ultimately an effort to bring the setting to life on film.
+So far, it’s a retro comic on the web and in print, a tabletop roleplaying game line, two radio adventure series, a short fiction anthology, and four novels (and counting).
+There are more radio episodes in the works, as well as more comics and products in the game line, and ultimately an effort to bring the setting to life on film or television.
 Airship Daedalus is the flagship storyline in the retro pulp world of AEGIS Tales.
 While the characters in Daedalus engage in high-level epic adventure that shapes the world around them, the greater setting of AEGIS Tales includes a wide array of pulp subgenres and solo characters.
 From street level vigilantes like the Gunshade and Scarlet Wraith to paranormal investigators Jim Holland and Mandy Hart, to private detectives like Danny Long and Jean Gordon, the playboy mage-for-hire Oscar Morgan, and the globetrotting adventures of Ellen Starr (the daughter of Daedalus captain Jack McGraw and Doc Starr, all grown up in the pre-WW2 era).

 Is it steampunk?